-- Physical development constraints the historic landscape constraints north of the town and the A1 corridor means that most development options for housing in Alnwick are to the south and east of the town. - Marketability and deliverability- the limited strength of Alnwick as a housing market means that new housing may have to be phased in terms of its release onto the market.
+- Physical development constraints the historic landscape constraints north of the town and the A1 corridor means that most development options for housing in Alnwick are to the south and east of the town. - Marketability and deliverability the limited strength of Alnwick as a housing market means that new housing may have to be phased in terms of its release onto the market.

-Key policy guidance is provided at National level by the NPPF and at a local level by the emerging Northumberland Local Plan Core Strategy (NLPCS) and the adopted Alnwick District LDF Core Strategy.
+Key policy guidance is provided at National level by the NPPF and at a local level by the adopted Alnwick District LDF Core Strategy.
 The main points in relation to housing are set out below: